-Antetokounmpo’s length and quick-driving ability makes him a threat on both sides of the ball, and many teams around the league have found that out the hard way.
+Antetokounmpo’s height and quick-driving ability make him a threat on both sides of the ball, and many teams around the league have found that out the hard way.

-Off the court, he has been romantically linked to Mariah Riddlesprigger, who played collegiate volleyball and interned for the NBA for two years.
-You will often see Riddlesprigger at Bucks games.
+Off the court, he has been romantically linked to Mariah Riddlesprigger, who played collegiate volleyball, and interned for the NBA for two years.
+Riddlesprigger is often seen hanging out at Bucks games, cheering on her man.

 Here’s what you need to know: